-David has released 16 folk albums over the course of his career.
-His newest CD, Reverie, will be released this fall.
+David has released 17 folk albums over the course of his career.
+His newest CD, "blaze" is out now.
 We hope you enjoy what you find here. davidwilcox.com

 I am convinced that our hearts are made to heal.
 Instead of carrying around habitual suffering, our hearts can be cleaned of the hurt that we have lived through.
 Not only does this free us up to be more full of life, but the whole process can be enjoyable when we use artistic expression as our means of healing.
 My musical journey has been a simple practice that changes old pain into compassion and bliss.

 For me, songwriting has been a discipline that I call cardio spelunking.
 It is a deep dark adventure to retrieve bright treasure, and it would be frightening if it weren’t for music being right there to hold the flashlight.
 Each time I feel a song coming on, I make the assumption that my heart is calling me to a place inside that has been waiting for me to come exploring.
 The rules of songwriting apply, but with a deeper purpose.
 I use my subtle musical discernment to follow the feeling down into the deeper layers where the clues to a bigger truth are found.
 When the intensity of the music interacts with whatever stored hurt I find, there is some kind of emotional alchemy that transforms painful memories into the finer elements of compassion and forgiveness.